 The Debt Avalanche Method step-by-step

-Here are these steps for the Debt Avalanche Method:
+Here are the steps for the Debt Avalanche Method:

-- List all your credit cards on a spreadsheet, including their current balances, minimum payment information and current interest rate or APR% from your monthly credit card statements (use the Debt Avalanche Tab on this calculator for this).
+- 1. List all your credit cards on a spreadsheet, including their current balances, minimum payment information and current interest rate or APR% from your monthly credit card statements.

 - Sort the list based on current interest rate or APR%.